Chart Color Schemes

 Ingle Farm is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Ingle Farm's dwelling structure, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
 Home ownership in Ingle Farm stood at 34.9%, with mortgaged dwellings at 37.6% and rented ones at 27.5%.
 The median monthly mortgage repayment was $1,387, below Adelaide metro's average of $1,562.
-Median weekly rent in Ingle Farm was recorded at $310, compared to Adelaide metro's $320.
-Nationally, Ingle Farm's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Median weekly rent in Ingle Farm was $310, compared to Adelaide metro's $320.
+Nationally, Ingle Farm's mortgage repayments were lower at $1,387 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing